-6.1 The Trust and Bequest Funds' investment strategies are summarised in the table below.
-Full details of each investment strategy are available in the Appendices to this report.
+6.1.
+The Trust and Bequest Funds' investment strategies are summarised in the table below.
+Full details of each investment strategy are available in the appendices to this document.

-Funds Equities Bonds Cash Participating in
+Funds Equities % Bonds % Cash % Participating in Common Inv.
+Fund

-% % % Common

-Investment Fund

 Trust and Bequest Funds

-Capital appreciation
+Capital appreciation (2)

-Estate of A.A.
-Rayner Fund 69 29 2 Yes
+Estate of A A Rayner Fund 55 43 2 Yes

-Greville Bathe Fund 69 29 2 Yes
+Greville Bathe Fund 55 43 2 Yes

-Rosalind Vinson Fund 69 29 2 Yes

-Income Balanced (2)

-The Rivington Travelling Scholarship 54 44 2 Yes
+The Rivington Travelling Scholarship 55 43 2 Yes

+Income Balanced (3)

-Estate of A.H.
-Ferguson Bequest 54 44 2 Yes
+Estate of A H Ferguson Bequest 54 44 2 Yes

 The Lord Portsea Gift Fund 54 44 2 Yes

-Income Focussed (2)
+Income Focussed (3)

 Le Don de Faye Trust Fund 54 44 2 Yes (1)

-(1) The holding of the Fund in Jersey Water will be held outside of the States of Jersey - CIF.
+(1) The holding of the Fund in Jersey Water will be held outside of the States of Jersey - CIF